Doris Duke Theatre Opening Program

 We invite you to join the excitement of the inaugural program, performed for an invited audience in the Doris Duke Theatre, from wherever you are—whether its on campus in the Berkshires, or from the comfort of your home!

-- The program will be offered in real-time to audiences around the world as a livestream, free and open to anyone, anywhere.
-Livestream registration will be open soon.
+• The program will be offered in real-time to audiences around the world as a livestream, free and open to anyone, anywhere.
+Register for the livestream here.

 HopeBoykinDance